shaily99/Firewall-Rules/README.md

 ## The Solution

 [Code](Code.pl) contains the prolog encoding <br>
-[Instructions](instructions.txt) contains the instructions for passing query ti the prolog program <br>
+[Instructions](instructions.txt) contains the instructions for passing query to the prolog program <br>
 [Database](Database.txt) contains a list of all predicates used in prolog code to encode the rules <br>
 [Sample Inputs](inputFile.txt) contains some sample input queries along with the obtained outputs